The growth of crime in the 20th and 21st centuries

 Terrorism

-The Terrorism Act, passed in 2000, states that terrorism is defined by:
+The Terrorism Act, passed in 2000, defines terrorism as:

 ‘The use or threat of action which is designed to influence the government or an international governmental organisation, or to intimidate the public or a section of the public, and which is used to advance a political, religious or ideological cause.’